ahmedhasandrlnd/dog_breed_classifier/README.md

 ### Datasets
 There are two datasets used in the project.
-* DogImages- It has a total of 8351 dog images of 133 categories.
+* dogImages- It has a total of 8351 dog images of 133 categories.
 * lfw- It has a total of 13233 human faces.